-Pulwama attack: Around 40 CRPF jawans martyred; Cabinet Committee on Security to meet tomorrow
+Pulwama attack: Over 40 CRPF jawans martyred; NSG, NIA investigators to join probe

-Srinagar, Feb 14: In a ghastly incident, nearly 40 Central Reserve Police Force (CRPF) personnel were killed and several others injured after a suicide bomber of the Jaish-e-Mohammad rammed his vehicle into the bus in which they were travelling at Pulwama, Jammu and Kashmir.
+Srinagar, Feb 14: In a ghastly incident, over 40 Central Reserve Police Force (CRPF) personnel were killed and several others injured after a suicide bomber of the Jaish-e-Mohammad rammed his vehicle into the bus in which they were travelling at Pulwama, Jammu and Kashmir.

 News agency ANI quoted Advisor to the Jammu and Kashmir K Vijay Kumar as saying that "Death toll in Pulwama attack is around 40".

+Some reports suggest that the death toll could cross 40, it may rise to anywhere between 42-44.

-Hectic meetings are underway in the national capital.
-Prime Minister Narendra Modi has spoken to National Security Advisor (NSA) Ajit Doval over phone.
-Home Minister Rajnath Singh will rush to Jammu and Kashmir tomorrow.
+Hectic meetings were held in the national capital till late on Thursday evening.
+Prime Minister Narendra Modi spoke to National Security Advisor (NSA) Ajit Doval over phone.
+Home Minister Rajnath Singh will rush to Jammu and Kashmir on Friday.
 Singh also spoke to Special DIB, IB Director and NSA Ajit Doval.
-As per latest reports, the Cabinet Committee on Security will meet at 9:15 AM tomorrow.
+As per latest reports, the Cabinet Committee on Security will meet at 9:15 AM on Friday.
+Singh will leave for Srinagar after attending the meeting.

-An NIA team with a suitable forensic component is leaving tomorrow morning for Kashmir to assist the Jammu and Kashmir Police in forensic evaluation of the spot, reported ANI.
-Tomorrow morning a 12 member team of NIA will go to the blast site.
-An IG rank officer of the NIA will lead the team.
+Experts of the anti-terror commando force National Security Guard (NSG) and investigators of the National Investigation Agency (NIA) are being sent to Jammu and Kashmir to join the probe into the terror attack in Pulwama in which at least 40 CRPF personnel were killed, officials said on Thursday.

-Some reports had earlier suggest that the death toll could be anywhere between 25-30, but the toll just kept going up.
+Some reports had earlier suggested that the death toll could be anywhere between 25-30, but the toll just kept going up.
 It must be recalled that the bus into which the Fidayeen attacker rammed his Scorpio has been totally obliterated.

+The attack is likely to send tensions between India and Pakistan soaring.
+Jammu and Kashmir Governor Satya Pal Malik said the fact that Jaish owned up to carrying out the attack indicated that Pakistan may have had a hand in it.
+Former CIA analyst Bruce Riedel also told PTI that the 'self-proclaimed involvement of JeM in the attack raises serious questions about the role of the ISI in supporting the masterminds of this operation'.
+Pakistan has, however, denied any link with the attack, and lashed out at Indian media for linking Islamabad with it.

 A Jaish-e-Mohammed terrorist rammed an explosive-laden vehicle into the bus they were travelling in.
 The vehicle belonged to 54 battalion of the CRPF.
 The IED blast reduced the bus to a mangled heap of iron and body parts could be seen strewn around the area, the agency reported.